 - Develop new and creative solutions to problems

 - Develop respect and acceptance of self and others

 - Cultivate empathy and respect for thoughts and feelings of others

 - Learn new social skills and relational skills with family

 - Develop self-efficacy and a better assuredness about their abilities

 Play therapy aims to help a child’s growth and development.
-The practice of play therapy requires extensive, specialized education, training and experience.
-With my knowledge and background, I am confident that you and I can set your child up for success.
+The practise of play therapy requires extensive, specialized education, training and experience.
+With our knowledge and background, we are confident that we can work together to set your child up for success.

-If you’re interested in learning more about play therapy and how it can help your child grow, contact me today.
+If you’re interested in learning more about play therapy and how it can help your child grow, contact us today.